Veneers help to create a healthy looking smile

 - As an alternative to dental crowns.

 Dental veneers are as simple to look after as your natural teeth.
-When you get dental veneers, you should take care of them in the same way you would take care of any other tooth.
-That means brushing and flossing every day and keeping a diet that is tooth friendly.
+Dental veneers should be brushing and flossed every day and it is recommended to keep a diet that is tooth friendly.

 Despite the fact that veneers are thin, they will not ordinarily stain when you drink coffee or wine, unlike your natural teeth.
 However, if your teeth are more inclined to stain then it is a good idea to avoid foods and drinks that do stain teeth.
 If you are unsure if this is you, then ask your dentist and they will be able to make a recommendation for you.

 The longevity of veneers differs from person to person, though veneers can last from anywhere from 7 to 20 years depending on how your teeth develop afterwards, how well you look after your oral health and the general state of your mouth.
 If veneers do become detached, they can be reapplied by your dentist.